dgaydukov/cert-aws/sa/files/sa.md

 IAM auth - you can access db not with username/password but by using iam permission (use `sa/cloudformation/rds-multi-az.yml` to test it out):
 * by default it disabled
 * you should explicitly enable it by setting `EnableIAMDatabaseAuthentication: true` in cf template (you can also enable it from cli)
+* it can only work over ssl (it won't work without secure connection)
+* You first create user then role with policy to this user:
 ```
 # first create user
 CREATE USER mydbuser IDENTIFIED WITH AWSAuthenticationPlugin AS 'RDS';